An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Introduction

+So, it is of physical interest to explorer the physical consequences in the first law of thermodynamics of incorporating changes of scales (which preserve the asymptotic structure), and testing the contributions of the Noether charge to the first law both at the horizon as the asymptotic region.

-In the next sections this result will be extended in general terms to any asymptotically locally AdS solutions of Lovelock gravity.
+In the next sections this problem will be extended in general terms to any asymptotically locally AdS solutions of Lovelock gravity.
 The fundamental result is the definition of thermodynamic volumes which depends of the theory and a universal expression for the thermodynamics pressure given by $P \sim l^{-2}$.
-This parallels the dependencies of the Entropy and Temperature respectively, in the sense that the temperature has also a purely geometrical origin, while the expression of entropy depends on the theory considered \cite{Wald:1993nt,Aros:2000gz}.
-To do this an extension of the formalism developed in \cite{Lee:1990nz} which incorporates changes of scales is constructed.
-Although, for simplicity, the computations will be carried out in first order formalism of gravity the translation to second order formalism is straightforward.
+This parallels the dependencies of the Entropy and Temperature respectively, in the sense that the temperature has also a purely geometrical origin, while the expression of entropy depends on the theory considered \cite{Wald:1993nt,Aros:2001gz}.
+To do this an extension of the formalism developed in \cite{Lee:1990nz} that incorporates changes of scales that preserve the asymptotic structure is constructed.
+For simplicity, the computations will be carried out in first order formalism of gravity.
+The connection with the second order formalism (metric formalism) will be explored elsewhere.